junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 "Why?"
 Sam frowns, "I mean, I know you guys don't always agree and sometimes it hurts..."

 "Hurts?"
 Dean looks at him unbelievably through the red eyes, "Sam, it's not just hurt, I *destroyed* him.
 Cass was so devastated that he decided to not just kill himself but wipe his entire existence!
 So yeah, point taken, this time better he doesn't know me, at least then I won't kill him again.
-He'd be happier that way.
+He'd be happier this way.
 And safer."

 "Shouldn't he be the one makes the call?"
 Sam suggests.

 "He did, at the moment he pressed the delete button."
 Dean takes another mouthful of drink.
+"Trust me, he wouldn't want to have anything to do with me again.
+No one does."

-Sam sighs again.
-"What about you?" he turns, concerned, "Are you ever going to be happy again?
+Sam sighs loudly again.
+He gives up, shifts the concern, "What about you?
+Are you ever going to be happy again?
 I see how you..."

 "I'll be fine."
 Dean cuts him off quickly, closing his eyes, "I'll...
 I deserve it.
 Knowing he's well and alive is good enough for me, a blessing even, I can't ask for more."

-Sam looks at his brother in his sad doggy eyes, and Dean refuses to talk any more.
+Sam lowers his sad doggy eyes.

 "So this is it?"